dominikschlosser/wsdlget-maven-plugin/README.md

 # wsdlget-maven-plugin

-Download WSDLs and referenced schema files.
-Schema locations are rewritten to reference the local files.
+Download WSDLs, imported WSDLs and referenced schema files.
+Schema and imported WSDL locations are rewritten to reference the local files.

 Usage example: